 We are supporting our hard-pressed colleagues in the NHS as best we can.

-As with IPU admissions, we are asking extra screening questions prior to taking the patient on.
-We realise these patients are the most isolated in our community and will do our best to help in anyway they need us.
+As with IPU admissions, we are asking extra screening questions prior to taking the patient onto our case load.
+We realise these patients are the most isolated and vulnerable in our community and will do our best to help in any way they need us.

 Workforce including volunteering

-All non-clinical staff who can work from home are doing so, but must be prepared to come on site if required to cover non-clinical essential duties
+All non-clinical staff who can work from home are doing so, however some are returning to the Hospice site to carry out their duties.

-The current advice is that you need to self-isolate for two weeks if you or someone in your household develops a high temperature or new persistent cough.
+The advice remains the same and that is that you need to self-isolate for two weeks if you or someone in your household develops a high temperature or new persistent cough.

 All Hospice and community fundraising events and gatherings have been cancelled or postponed with income lost or vastly reduced as a result

 The Hospice Lottery will run as normal for the foreseeable future